davidtadediji/xd-document-processor-service/README.md

-# XD Document Processor Service
+# XD Document Parser Service

 A reusable and scalable microservice for processing, parsing, and storing documents.
 Built with FastAPI, leveraging AWS S3 for storage and PostgreSQL for metadata.